EternalllZM/rtd-codz/docs/source/rules.rst

 - **Please keep discussion to a bare minimum.**

 Discussion is held within **#zombies-discussion**.
-Please do not hold in-depth discussions outside of things like what map you are going to play in LFG channels.
+Please do not hold in-depth discussions outside of things like what map or strategy you are going to play in LFG channels.

 - **Do not LFG for any other games besides Call of Duty Zombies.**